 With a large sign-up bonus and valuable travel perks — including up to a $100 credit for Global Entry/TSA Precheck every four years — the IHG Rewards Club Premier card is perfect for frequent guests of IHG hotels or anyone looking for a generous hotel rewards card with a large hotel network.

 Automatic Platinum Elite status offers cardholders even more value, such as complimentary room upgrades, guaranteed room availability and a $30 spa credit for each hotel stay.
 All of this comes in addition to a great earnings rate on IHG hotel stays and double points on gas station, grocery store and restaurant purchases.

-The IHG Rewards Club Premier credit card is currently offering a generous sign-up bonus of 80,000 bonus points to new cardholders who spend $2,000 on purchases in the first three months of opening an account.
+The IHG Rewards Club Premier credit card is currently offering a generous sign-up bonus of 140,000 bonus points to new cardholders who spend $3,000 on purchases in the first three months of opening an account.
 Since first launching in 2018, the bonus has mostly remained the same through most of the card’s history, but this is the highest bonus we’ve seen.

 Like many other hotel credit cards, IHG points are inflated, which means they’re only worth about 0.55 cents apiece when used to book rewards nights.
-That said, the sign-up bonus is still worth up to eight hotel nights — or up to 10 nights, if you use IHG’s free fourth night benefit to your advantage.
+That said, the sign-up bonus is still worth around $770 when redeemed for a hotel stay.

 What are points worth?